 Excited about the potential for your writing in 2014?
 I hope you are.
 Let’s look at some easy writing tips.
 You can turn these tips into New Year’s resolutions which will help you to achieve your writing goals this year.
 They’re appropriate for both new and established writers.

 You’ll notice that each of these resolutions is completely within your control.
-We’ve talked about writing goals before; if you haven’t created any goals for your writing this year, use these tips.
+No goals?
+Set a couple of goals today.
 Review and revise your goals as needed throughout the year.

 1. This year I will: write a book.
 Then write another one.